Kontakion

-The kontakion originated in the Byzantine Empire around the 6th century and is closely associated with Saint Romanos the Melodist (d.
-556).
+The kontakion form originated in Syriac hymnography and gained prominence in Byzantium during the 6th century, particularly through the work of St. Romanos the Melodist of Emesa.

-It is divided into strophes (oikoi, stanzas) and begins with a prologue (the prooimoion or koukoulion).
-A kontakion usually has a biblical theme, and often features dialogue between biblical characters.
-The only kontakion that is regularly celebrated in full length today is the Akathist to the Theotokos.
+Kontakia have a number of strophes (oikoi or ikoi, stanzas; singular oikos or ikos) and begin with a prologue (the prooimoion or koukoulion).
+A kontakion sometimes has a biblical theme and may feature a dialogue between biblical characters.
+The only kontakion that is used in full length today is the Akathist to the Theotokos.

 Etymology

-The word kontakion derives from the Greek κόνταξ (kontax), which means "rod" or "stick" and refers specifically to the pole around which a scroll is wound.
+The word kontakion derives from the Greek κόνταξ (kóntax), which means "rod" or "stick" and refers specifically to the rod around which a scroll is wound.

 While the genre dates to at least the 6th century, the word itself is attested only in the 9th century.

-The motivation for the name is likely "the way in which the words on a scroll unfurl as it is read".
+The name is likely a reference to the fact that kontakions tend to be lengthy and have a large number of stanzas, thus metaphorically or literally requiring a great deal of "scrolling".